Chapter 7:

 "Maybe a couple of things..."

-She'd take her eyes off him for one second and he'd disappear without a trace.
+She'd take her eyes off him for a second and he'd disappear without a trace.
 One time he did this, Lena discovered him staring at a wristwatch on display.
-Another time he did this, he was looking at a demo for a game coming out soon.
+Another time, he was looking at a demo for a game coming out soon.

-Lena's reaction time improved significantly over the course of their visit, and it even got to a point where she'd be able to catch Blake before he could even step away from her.
+Lena's reaction time improved gradually over the course of their visit, and it even got to a point where she'd be able to catch Rin before he could even step away from her.
 Her need for constant vigilance made her trip to the mall much more stressful than it would have been if she were alone.

 "Aren't you a bit too relaxed?
-Don't forget why you're here.", his reflection spoke.
+Don't forget why you're here.", his reflection said.

-The ominous warning came out of nowhere and it snapped Blake back to reality in an instant.
+The ominous warning came out of nowhere and it snapped Rin back to reality in an instant.
 He checked the time.
-Seeing that it was about an hour until two, he then checked behind him to see if he was still being followed.
-And sure enough, he was.
+It was about an hour until two.
+He checked behind him to see if they were still being followed.
+Sure enough, they were.